New York City: Religion

 Christianity is the largest religion (59% adherent) in New York City, which is home to the highest number of churches of any city in the world.
 Catholicism is the largest Christian denomination (33%), followed by Protestantism (23%), and other Christian denominations (3%).
 The Latin Catholic population is primarily served by the Roman Catholic Archdiocese of New York and Diocese of Brooklyn, while Eastern Catholics are divided into numerous jurisdictions throughout the city.
-Evangelical Protestantism is the largest branch of Protestantism in the city (9%), followed by Mainline Protestantism (8%), while the converse is usually true for other cities and metropolitan areas.
+Evangelical Protestantism is the largest branch of Protestantism in the city (9%), followed by Mainline Protestantism (8%), while the converse is usually true for other U.S. cities and metropolitan areas.

-With 960,000 Jewish inhabitants as of 2023, Judaism is the second-largest religion practiced in New York City.
-Nearly half of the city's Jews live in Brooklyn.
+With 960,000 Jewish inhabitants as of 2023, Judaism is the second-largest religion practiced in New York City, which is home to the largest Jewish population outside of Tel Aviv.
+Nearly half of the city's Jewish population lives in Brooklyn.

 Islam ranks as the third-largest religion in New York City, following Christianity and Judaism, with estimates ranging between 600,000 and 1,000,000 observers of Islam, including 10% of the city's public school children.
 22.3% of American Muslims live in New York City, with 1.5 million Muslims in the greater New York metropolitan area, the largest metropolitan Muslim population in the Western Hemisphere—and the most ethnically diverse Muslim population of any city in the world.
 Powers Street Mosque in Brooklyn is one of the oldest continuously operating mosques in the United States, and represents the first Islamic organization in both the city and the state.

 Following these three largest religious groups in New York City are Hinduism, Buddhism, Sikhism, Zoroastrianism, and others.
 As of 2023, 24% of Greater New Yorkers identified with no organized religious affiliation, and 4% were self-identified atheists.